 What are suppression lists and when to use them?

 Suppression lists are a convenient way to make sure that you don’t send updates on products or services to recipients who have opted out from receiving them.
-Simply go to Contacts>>Suppression lists and click the Create the suppression list button to set it up.
+Simply go to Contacts > Suppression lists and click the Create the suppression list button to set it up.
 Then, select it when you choose newsletter recipients in the newsletter creator.

-1. Go to Contacts>>Suppression lists.
+1. Go to Contacts > Suppression lists.

-3. Enter your list name (required).
+3. A Create suppression list page will open.
+Enter your suppression list name (required).
 The list name can be 1-64 characters long.
 All characters are allowed, but your list name can’t be just a space ( ).
 Emojis are turned into an underscore ( _ ).

 4. Add suppression rules.
-You can:

 • Paste or type them in.
 Add one rule per line, press Enter to separate each entry